-Upon your arrival in Paris, we suggest you purchase the Pass Navigo mensuel for the month of January at 75.20€
+Upon your arrival in Paris, we suggest you purchase the Pass Navigo mensuel for the month of September at 75,20€ (included in your food and transportation stipend.)

 III.
 PREPARING FOR STUDY ABROAD AND PERSONAL GOALS

 You will need to prepare yourself for a geographic move from one country to another and psychologically to adjust to another culture.
 A good way to prepare mentally for study abroad is to learn as much as possible about the country and culture in which you'll be immersed.
 You will be assisted with the practical preparation (what to study, how to obtain necessary travel documentation, what to take, what to wear, where to live) by Vassar and Wesleyan professors and staff, but the mental preparedness is up to you.
 The more facts you learn, the more research you do about France (and Europe), its history, customs, food, language, geography, politics, music and popular culture, the more you will appreciate what you see, hear, taste, smell, and experience once you arrive in France.